Bash-it/bash-it/README.md

 $ git config --global --add bash-it.hide-status 1
 ```

-setting this flag globally has the same effect that `SCM_CHECK=true` but only for Git repos.
+Setting this flag globally has the same effect as `SCM_CHECK=true`, but only for Git repos.

 ### Pass function renamed to passgen

-The Bash-it `pass` function has been renamed to `passgen` in order to avoid a naming conflict with the [pass password manager].
+The Bash-it `pass` function has been renamed to `passgen` in order to avoid a naming conflict with the [pass password manager](https://www.passwordstore.org/).
 In order to minimize the impact on users of the legacy Bash-it `pass` function, Bash-it will create the alias `pass` that calls the new `passgen` function if the `pass` password manager command is not found on the `PATH` (default behavior).

 This behavior can be overridden with the `BASH_IT_LEGACY_PASS` flag as follows: